wp-plugins/mycred/readme.txt

 == Changelog ==

+**Updating to 1.1.1** Note that in this version the bbPress hook has been moved from the BuddyPress add-on to the core plugin support.
+This means that you you no longer require BuddyPress to access the bbPress Hook!

+Once you have updated to 1.1.1, visit the Hooks sub-menu page in the myCRED menu and update your bbPress settings!

 = 1.1.1 =
+* Moved the bbPress Hook from BuddyPress add-on to default plugin hooks.
+* Added points for users adding an authors topic to favourites.
+By [Fee](http://wordpress.org/support/profile/wdfee).
+* Added option to include authors point balance under author details and profile.

 * Added [mycred_list_ranks] to Ranks Add-on.
 * Added option to set if ranks should be displayed Ascending or Descending.
 * Added support for 'content', 'excerpt', 'custom-fields' and 'page-attributes' for Ranks.